Plaice, Division VIIe (Western Channel), Demersal otter trawls

 Landings of plaice in Division VIIe peaked at approximately 3000 tonnes in the late 1980s and early 1990s, but declined thereafter to levels around 1500 tonnes (Figure 1).
 Spawning stock biomass increased from a record low of 1745 tonnes in 2007 to a record high of 6230 tonnes in 2014.
 Fishing mortality is estimated to have decreased by 31% between 2014 and 2015, and is now at the lowest level on record, 67% below the long-term average of the time-series.
 Spawning–stock biomass is estimated have increased by 21% between 2014 and 2015.
 The increase in spawning stock biomass from 2008 onwards resulted from above average recruitment from 2009 to 2011 and a reduction in fishing mortality.
 Fishing mortality has decreased substantially since 2007 to reach the lowest levels on record (ICES, 2016ab).

 Figure 1.
-Plaice in Division VIIe.
-Summary of stock assessment (weights in thousand tonnes).
+Plaice in Division 7.e.
+Summary of the stock assessment.
 Recruitment, fishing pressure, and SSB are relative in relation to the average of the time-series.
 The dashed lines in the relative SSB plot indicate the average values of the respective years.
-Predicted recruitment values are not shaded.
-Discard estimates are not included (ICES, 2016a).
+Discard data are only available for 2012–2016 and are not included in the assessment (ICES 2017).

 Stock structure and recruitment